dannykd/next-template/README.md

         List of strings to change/remove: **INSERT_APP_NAME** (2x), **INSERT_PAGE_NAME** (4x), **INSERT_PAGE_PATH** (4x) in components/layout

-3. Delete the **INSERT_PAGE_PATH.tsx** page or use it as Page template and your project should be ready for your own code!
+3. Delete the **INSERT_PAGE_PATH.tsx** page or use it as a Page template and your project should be ready for your own code!